pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── Dockerfile                    <- Dockerfile for building image to run app
 │
-├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
+├── config                            <- Directory for configuration files
 │   ├── logging/                      <- Configuration of python loggers
+│   ├── config.yml/                   <- YAML configuration file containing configuration options for model pipeline
 │   ├── flaskconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.